ruikawahara/DevOps_with_Docker/part2/README.md

 ### Table of Contents

-1. Migrating to docker-compose.yml (ex 2.1)
+1. Migrating to docker-compose (ex 2.1)